Configuring GrowthBook to work with RudderStack

 Once you've created the destination, you should see it successfully connect

-Now that event data is flowing into BigQuery, we need to make another service account for GrowthBook to connect to BigQuery.
-We have a detailed guide on how to do this here: Setting up BigQuery as a data source.
+Now that we have data flowing into BigQuery, we need to have GrowthBook connect to it.
+It is best practice to create another service account for GrowthBook to connect to BigQuery.
+(We have a complete guide on how to do this here: Setting up BigQuery as a data source)

-Click on Rudderstack from the list.
-This will pre-populate the experiment exposure query which is need to determine which user saw which experiment
+will pre-populate the experiment exposure query which is need to determine which user saw which experiment variation.

 user_id, you'll need to add the